Jfeldman34/AF3Complex/docs/input.md

 ## Feature Generation

-Once feature generation is complete, you will have a directory of subfolders each containing the input features needed for AF3Complex inference.
+Once feature generation is complete, you will have a directory of subdirectories each containing the input features needed for AF3Complex inference.
 This directory is the one specified in the `--feature_dir` argument in the `fun_feature_generation.py` file.

 ## AF3Complex Inference